wp-plugins/superslider/readme.txt

 == OPTIONS AND CONFIGURATIONS ==

-Available under > settings > SuperSlider-show
+Available under > settings > ss-Show
 	* theme css files to use
 	* shortcode tag to use (gallery or slideshow)
+	* post id to pull images from
 	* transition type
 	* opacity transition
 	* transition speed